-Being under the weather while pregnant is no fun at all.
+Being under the weather while pregnant is no fun.
 On top of feeling miserable, there’s the added concern that taking anything to help you feel better could be harmful to your baby.
-Depending on your situation, a limited number of medications may be safe and beneficial, but others would be better off avoided.
+Depending on your situation, a limited number of medications may be safe, but others would be better off avoided.
 If you do catch a bug, talk to your doctor about what’s best for you and yours.
-And in the meantime, follow these steps to boost your immune system and, with any luck, prevent getting sick in the first place.
+In the meantime, follow these steps to boost your immune system and, with any luck, prevent getting sick in the first place.

 Get your Zs

 Pregnant women should get at least six to eight hours of sleep each night.
 Remember, your body is working hard to create a new person, so it needs a chance to rest and renew.
 If you’re getting less than eight hours, try to find some time to nap during the day.
 Though taking a snooze at the office will likely be frowned upon, a few moments of shut-eye during your lunch break could be just the fix.
 If you’re a stay-at-home mom, modify the age-old “sleep when baby sleeps” adage and start napping right along with your older children.
 The housework can wait, and the extra rest will be well worth it for you and your baby.